Lexicon

 via Alexander Grothendieck

-A category equipped with a coverage—a specification of which families of morphisms count as 'covers' for the purpose of the sheaf condition.
-The site is the foundation on which sheaves are defined: it tells us what 'local' means (the covering families), what 'overlap' means (the intersections of covering families), and therefore what 'gluing' requires (agreement on overlaps).
+A category equipped with a coverage — a specification of which families of morphisms count as 'covers' for the purpose of the sheaf condition.
+The site tells us what 'local' means (the covering families), what 'overlap' means (the intersections of covering families), and therefore what 'gluing' requires (agreement on overlaps).
 Different coverages on the same category yield different notions of local-to-global, different requirements for coherence.
-In the Third Mode, the Grothendieck site is the formal structure that specifies which contexts count as covering a domain and what agreement on overlaps requires.
-The site is chosen by system architects—a design decision that determines what counts as local truth and what conditions are required for global coherence.
+The Grothendieck site is chosen by system architects: a design decision that determines what counts as local truth and what conditions govern global coherence.

 Group Action and Invariant (A7)